-Notify the Marine Institute of any unexplained increase in mortalities or if you suspect a listed disease on your site - email email@example.com or fax 091 387201
+Notify the Marine Institute of any unexplained increase in mortalities or if you suspect a listed disease on your site - email email@example.com or text 087 1847285

-To apply for approval, you should apply on-line and prepare a Health Management / Biosecurity Plan, detailing how you intend to comply with the legislation in relation to record keeping, biosecurity and disease surveillance.
+To apply for approval, you should apply on-line and prepare a fish health biosecurity plan, detailing how you intend to comply with the legislation in relation to record keeping, biosecurity measures and disease surveillance.

 Health Biosecurity Plans

-Finfish/Put & Take Sample Management Plans: We have prepared sample management plans (download below) which you may use as a guide in preparing a fish health management plan for your own business.
-Please download the and include site specific details appropriate to your business and attach to your on-line Fish Health Approval Application.
+Finfish/Put & Take Sample Biosecurity Plans: We have prepared sample plans (download below) which you may use as a guide in preparing a fish health biosecurity plan for your own establishment.
+Please download the and include site specific details appropriate to your establishment and attach to your on-line Fish Health Approval Application.

-Note: Approvals granted under the new legislation are separate to an aquaculture licence but run concurrently with it.
+Note: Approvals granted under the Animal Health Legislation are separate to an aquaculture licence but run concurrently with it.
 A Fish Health Approval only deals with issues relating to animal health, while licenses will continue to regulate all other aspects of the aquaculture operation.

 For more information, please contact the Fish Health Unit on 091 387 200 or email firstname.lastname@example.org.